How much money can you save by cycling more?

 Cycling provides a highly efficient transport option and it is part of the solution for a low-carbon future.

 If people in England became as likely to cycle as people in the Netherlands, there would be around two million fewer car-driving commuters.
-Consequently, English authorities could reduce CO2 outputs by more than 1,500 tonnes a year on average.
+That would mean a reduction of CO2 outputs by more than 1,500 tonnes a year on average.

 Put simply, switching our short journeys (five miles and under) from a car to a bike is one of the simplest lifestyle choices that individuals can make to reduce their carbon footprint.

-First published in March 2022, updated in July 2022 with additional material by Cycling UK digital officer Rebecca Armstrong, and updated in June 2023 with the most recent research.
+First published in March 2022, updated in July 2022 with additional material by Content Officer Rebecca Armstrong, and updated in May 2026 with the most recent research.